andrejs2/arso_potresi/README.md

 - **Real-Time Earthquake Data:** Fetches the latest earthquake information from the ARSO Potresi API.
 - **Sensor Entity:** Displays key data such as local and UTC times, location, coordinates, depth, magnitude, EMS-98 intensity, and verification status.
 - **Device Registry Support:** The integration creates a device with proper device info and a unique ID.
-- **Config Flow:** Configurable via Home Assistant’s UI, with a single option to set the update interval (in minutes).
+- **Fully Configurable via UI:** The integration can be set up and reconfigured through the Home Assistant UI.
+- **Customizable Earthquake History:** History of earthquakes is now stored as an attribute and can be limited to a specific number of days.

 ## Installation